Rules of Golf - 1744

 John Rattray, Capt

-For centuries, the rules were thought lost but, in 1937, they were re-discovered by Mr CB Clapcott, on the last two pages of the Honourable Company's Minute Book.
-The pages contained the original thirteen Articles and the signature of John Rattray, the first winner, who was 'Captain of the Golf' 1744-1747 and 1751.
+For centuries, the original rules were thought lost, but in 1937 they were re-discovered by Mr CB Clapcott on two pages at the back of a Minute Book of the Honourable Company.
+The pages contained thirteen Articles and the signature of John Rattray, as Captain.
+As he was 'Captain of the Golf' in 1744-1747 and 1751, we cannot be sure what the date of these rules is, but as they were copied verbatim for use in St Andrews in 1754, we can be sure they applied at this time.

-Ten years later in 1754 the golfers at St Andrews, who would later become the Royal & Ancient Golf Club of St Andrews, adopted these rules almost verbatim for their own competition, including references to features in Rule 13 that only existed at Leith.
+The golfers at St Andrews, who would later become the Royal & Ancient Golf Club of St Andrews, adopted the Leith rules for their own competition in 1754.
+They wrote them into their minutes, with only a small amendment to Rule 5, but strangely they included references to 'the Soldiers' lines' and 'the Scholars' holes' in Rule 13 that only existed at Leith.
 In the eighteenth century, other clubs, including the Burgess at Bruntsfield Links in Edinburgh and those at Aberdeen and Crail also drew up their own rules.

 Sometimes these rules would differ in important ways.
 The most serious example of the problems this could create occurred at the medal competition on 18th July 1807 of the Burgess club at Bruntsfield Links.
 It concerned the 'Stymie', which allowed an opponent to position their ball between your ball and the hole.
 Under the Leith rules you could lift the ball, much as you can today, but under the Brunonian rules, you could not and you had to play round or you risked a penalty on hitting the other ball.
 The winner, Francis Braidwood, had used the Leith rules to lift an opponent's ball and there was an objection.
 The initial ruling was that the match would be replayed on 1st August 1807 under the 'Leith' rules, but this was not the end of the matter and many members continued to object until the club virtually split into two with separate captains.
 The matter rumbled on until April 1809, when a reconciliation was effected, which, included the astonishing condition that all the papers and minutes of the last two years would be burnt to ensure that there was no records of the insults that had been traded.
 The chronicler of the Burgess records with some regret that this was diligently carried out.